iszczesniak/cpp/containers/index.md

 Iterators of the standard library are very small and very efficient.
 They typically store only a single pointer.
-Therefore we are free to use them by value, i.e., copy them.
+Therefore we are free to use them by value, and copy them.
 We could use iterators by reference too, but that would be just akward, just as akward would be using pointers by reference.

 For a given container type `T`, there are always at least two iterator types defined: